supermanaaaa/HarmonyOS-Next-Knowledge-Base/HarmonyOSNextKnowledgeLearning/HarmonyOS CangJie/Unveiling Security Mechanisms in HarmonyOS 5's Cangjie Programming Language From Static Typing to Null Reference Safety.md

 ## 2. Null Reference Safety: Bidding Farewell to the "Billion-Dollar Mistake"

 Tony Hoare’s invention of null references might be his greatest regret.
-Cangjie fundamentally plugs this 漏洞 (vulnerability) through type system design.
+Cangjie fundamentally plugs this vulnerability through type system design.

 ### 2.1 The Philosophy of Option